wxx9248/CPP-Primer-5th-Edition/README.md

 **The content of this repository is for non-commercial and personal use only.
 If you like the book, please buy it.**

 This repository is subject to Digital Millennium Copyright Act (DMCA).
-If a DMCA takedown request has been initiated, the repository will be deleted immediately.
+If a DMCA takedown request is initiated, the repository will be deleted immediately.